wbstack/api/docs/running-mediawiki-jobs.md

-    PollForMediaWikiJobsJob->>+ProcessMediaWikiJobsJob: Created if there are 0>jobs on a given Wiki ProcessMediaWikiJobsJob->>+Kubernetes API: request spec for existing mediawiki backend pod Kubernetes API->>-ProcessMediaWikiJobsJob: spec for existing mediawiki backend pod ProcessMediaWikiJobsJob->>+Kubernetes API: submit new k8s job if no existing job exists Kubernetes API->>+run-all-mw-jobs- pod: creates if there is space in namespace
+    PollForMediaWikiJobsJob->>+ProcessMediaWikiJobsJob: Created if there are 0>jobs on a given Wiki ProcessMediaWikiJobsJob->>+Kubernetes API: request spec for existing mediawiki backend pod Kubernetes API->>-ProcessMediaWikiJobsJob: spec for existing mediawiki backend pod ProcessMediaWikiJobsJob->>+Kubernetes API: submit new k8s job if no existing job exists and we are not exceeding a concurrency limit
+    Kubernetes API->>+run-all-mw-jobs- pod: created by the job
 ```